SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 sparingly.

-Note that this setup is not automatically included with DifferentialEquaitons.jl.
+Note that this setup is not automatically included with DifferentialEquations.jl.
 To use the following algorithms, you must install and use SciPyDiffEq.jl:

 ```julia